YasirAhmed2/Cricket-Server/README.md

 This project is licensed under the MIT License — feel free to use and modify it for learning or production.

-💬 Note
+💬 ###Note###

-This is a basic yet scalable Express.js backend designed for educational and demonstration purposes.
+This is a basic yet scalable Express.js backend built for educational and demonstration purposes.
-It can be extended with:
+It can be extended with the following enhancements:

-Database integration (MongoDB / PostgreSQL)
+Database integration (MongoDB, PostgreSQL)

-Authentication (JWT)
+Authentication and Authorization using JWT

-Frontend UI (React or Next.js)
+Interactive Frontend UI (React or Next.js)

-Analytics dashboards for player performance

 ---